therealchisco/Audiovisual-stuff/README.md

 ## [Untangle](Untangle)

-> Some basic line segment intersection detection algorithms, which is essential for a playable game of Planarity
+> Some basic line segment intersection detection algorithms, which are essential for a playable game of Planarity

 ## [Interesante.pdf](Interesante.pde)